 - While each section and the YLD maintain a degree of autonomy, all business must be conducted in accordance with the bylaws of the association with the approval of the Board of Trustees.
 This includes: - The communication of any positions on issues to outside groups - Action on legislative issues - Cosponsorship of meetings with an outside group or organization - Any program or event that will require the expenditure of funds exceeding the section's budget - Any award criteria and vetting process - 2.
-Attendance must be taken at each meeting and a completed attendance sheet returned to the meetings department. - 3.
 The section or division secretary should take minutes at each meeting and retain the minutes once they are approved.
-An electronic file should also be sent to bstraczynski@njsba.com for posting on the YLD or section microsite in CommunityNET to update section members - 4.
-Each section is allocated funds based on its membership, to be used for expenditures that will provide a benefit to the entire section.
+An electronic file should also be sent to ncrippen@njsba.com for posting on the YLD or section microsite in CommunityNET to update section members. - Each section is allocated funds based on its membership, to be used for expenditures that will provide a benefit to the entire section.